 In order to deliver a great home theater experience we had to forge a trail through the unexplored voice wilderness of Home Theater.
-We iterated, prototyped and tested a number of solutions for a world yet designed for.
+We iterated, prototyped and tested a number of solutions for a world not yet designed for.

 But does it work?

-In order to account for the number of variables we were designing for we needed a large number of in lab, in home and beta testers to drill deep into the problems and identify solutions.
+In order to account for the number of variables we were designing for we needed a large number of in-lab, in-home and beta testers to drill deep into the problems and identify solutions.

 Shipping means details